-DEV D8,1,,,,1,,
+DEV D8,1,,,1,

-DEV Begins the DEV statement.

-DEV D8 Specifies that the device is called D8 .
-DEV D8,1 Specifies the device type for D8.
-Valid values are: logical disk directory standard dot matrix, character printer, or laser printer terminal that uses Thoroughbred Basic Windows terminal that uses a video card terminal that does not use Thoroughbred Basic Windows ghost task D8 is defined as a logical disk directory.
-DEV D8,1,,,, 1 ,, Specifies that Thoroughbred Basic will consider the disk a hierarchical directory.
-Valid values for this parameter are: 0 The disk is not a hierarchical directory.
-This is the default.
-1 The disk is a hierarchical directory.
+- 4 standard dot matrix, character printer, or laser printer - 5 terminal that uses Thoroughbred Basic Windows - 6 terminal that uses a video card - 7 terminal that does not use Thoroughbred Basic Windows - 8 ghost task

+DEV D8,1,,,,1,, Specifies that Thoroughbred Basic will consider the disk a hierarchical directory.
+Valid values for this parameter are:

+- 0 The disk is not a hierarchical directory.
+This is the default. - 1 The disk is a hierarchical directory.

 A hierarchical directory specification enables Thoroughbred Basic to access all of the directories on the disk, and provides more flexibility in specifying directories and files.
 Directives such as SET DIR and SET PREFIX rely on the specification of a hierarchical directory.
 You can only specify one hierarchical directory in an IPL file.